 A site is assigned a designated delivery day on the standard delivery schedule.
 This is based on the logical routes the courier provider follows and helps manage delivery costs for the programme.
-This allows for a minimum of 1 delivery per week every week as needed.
-By arrangement, if a site is located in a metropolitan area and has ongoing high levels of vaccination, an additional delivery day can be organised.
+This allows for 1 delivery per week every week as needed.

-Can my delivery schedule change?
+• Can my delivery schedule change?